-- 57.8 million American adults experienced mental illness and/or a substance use disorder in a given year.1 - 75% of chronic mental health conditions begin by age 24, yet the delay between the first appearance of symptoms and intervention is approximately 11 years.2 - On a worldwide basis, life expectancy for those with severe mental illness is shortened by 13-30 years.3 - 20% of adults experiencing homelessness have a severe mental health condition and 37% of adult state and federal prisoners have a diagnosed mental illness.4 - Across the U.S. economy, serious mental illness causes \$193.2 billion in lost earnings per year.5 - Currently one third of Medicaid recipients have a mental health or substance use disorder.6
+- Approximately 56 million of American adults experience mental illness and/or a substance use disorder in a given year. - 75% of chronic mental health conditions begin by age 24, yet the delay between the first appearance of symptoms and intervention is an average of almost a decade. - Persons living with serious mental illness die on average 25 years sooner than the rest of the American population, in large part due to treatable medical conditions. - Approximately 46% of homeless adults staying in shelters live with severe mental illness and/or substance use disorders and about 20% of state prisoners have a recent history of a mental health condition. - Serious mental illness costs America \$193.2 billion in lost earnings per year. - Currently one third of Medicaid recipients have a mental health or substance use disorder.